jmjf/to4ft/README.md

 `--prefix` (optional; default `tb`) -- characters to prefix on OpenAPI names in generated code

-Be aware of possible name collisions and un-camelcase naming patterns.
+Be aware of possible camelcase inconsistencies.
 For example, if `components.schemas` defines `User1` and `user2` then

 ```typescript
 // if --prefix hi